Funky-Chickens/bangazonAPI/README.md

 #### POST
 - open POSTMAN app in chrome
 - set it to POST
-- test post a product by entering this url: localhost:8080/bangazonAPI/v1/payments
+- test post a payment option by entering this url: localhost:8080/bangazonAPI/v1/payments
 - make sure to set the body to JSON format
 - insert an object to post with the properties listed in the database and the information you wish to